For Commercial Terms and Conditions click here.

 (b) The Provider undertakes to maintain confidentiality regarding any dealings connected with the subject of the performance.

 All prices in the price list of services are exclusive of VAT.
-VAT will be applied according to UK VAT rules.
+VAT will be applied according to Dutch VAT rules.

 I.12.
 Terms of Payment